 Additionally, for all off-board charge capable vehicles:

-High voltage battery pack: state of health, distance traveled since state of health last updated or reset
+High voltage battery pack: state of health (SOH), distance traveled since SOH last updated or reset, quantity of battery energy remaining in reserve (only required for vehicles designed to initially hold some battery capacity or energy in reserve and open up access as the vehicle or battery ages)

 actual rate of charge occurring (e.g., kilowatt rate of grid energy into the vehicle from off-board source), maximum rate of charge the vehicle can accept in its current state (e.g., given the condition of the vehicle at the time of charging such as battery temperature and state of charge, the maximum kilowatt rate the vehicle would accept if the off-board source had unlimited power capability)

 Additionally, for all vehicles equipped with a fuel cell system: cumulative hydrogen fuel consumed by the fuel cell system in the last 1 second, fuel cell system voltage, cumulative fuel cell system generated current for the last 1 second, and cumulative fuel cell system electrical energy (i.e., power via integration of voltage times current) generated from hydrogen for the last 1 second.
-Fuel cell system current, voltage, and electrical energy shall be measured at the output of any boost convertor or similar power conditioning device that receives electricity from the fuel cell stack and in turn provides conditioned power to the vehicle motors, battery, or other vehicle loads.
+Reported fuel cell system current, voltage, and electrical energy shall represent the values at the output of any boost convertor or similar power conditioning device that receives electricity from the fuel cell stack and in turn provides conditioned power to the vehicle motors, battery, or other vehicle loads.

 Accuracy